heremaps/xyz-documentation/docs/cli/add-on.md

     `join` creates a space of features with no geometries.
 You can inspect this space using geojson.tools via `show -w`

     You can update this "csv space" using `here xyz upload spaceID -f new.csv -k id --noGeom` and the next time the virtual space ID is references, the properties will contain the updated values.

-Virtual Spaces give users access to multiple spaces with one ID.
-Group lets you bundle your spaces together, and changes get written back to their original spaces.
-Associate lets you make your own personal edits to a shared space or one with public data, merging the properties of objects with the same feature ID.

 #### Join Options